Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-The largest regional carrier in Scandinavia, Widerøe accepts pets for carriage in both the cabin and hold, except for on flights to and from the UK and some limited seasonal flights, as listed on their website.
-There is a weight limit of 8kg.
+The largest regional carrier in Scandinavia, Widerøe accepts pets for carriage in both the cabin and hold, except for on flights to and from the UK.
+Up to two pets can fly in the cabin per flight.

 Click here to read their full pet policy.

-Wizz Air & Wizz Air UK (Hungary & United Kingdom)
+Wizz Air & Wizz Air Malta & Wizz Air UK (Hungary & Malta & United Kingdom)

 Pets Allowed in the Cabin?
 No